Why we love the outdoor movie theater Empire Cinema!

-Empire Cinema Bonaire – an outdoor movie theater.
-Have dinner there and watch the latest releases by the light of the stars and the moon.
+Empire Cinema Bonaire – an outdoor movie theater in paradise.
+Enjoy Thai dinner before the show and watch the very latest releases by the light of the stars and the moon.

-A little history: A movie theater located next to what is now Top Supermarket in downtown Kralendijk existed in the early 2000’s – but the dilapidated building closed down dye ti disrepair and lack of business sometime around 2007 or 2008.
+A movie theater located next to what is now Top Supermarket in downtown Kralendijk existed in the early 2000’s – but the dilapidated building closed down due to disrepair sometime around 2007 or 2008.
 Islanders and tourists went without a movie theater for quite a few years.
-And these were the days before Netflix and decent internet connections!
-The Plaza Resort held outdoor movie nights under the stars which somewhat filled the void and made for a fun evening – but the sound and quality were unpredictable as were the movie choices and language of the films.
+Yes – no movie theater in the days before Netflix, before streaming, before decent internet connections!
+The Plaza Resort held outdoor movie nights under the stars which somewhat filled the void and made for a fun evening but the sound and quality were unpredictable as were the movie choices and language of the films.
 Either the Plaza’s projector eventually broke or they just didn’t find it a useful part of their business so that too came to an end.
-Thus the opening of a reliable movie theater showing new films was a big deal for the island.
+Thus the opening of a reliable movie theater showing actual first release films on Bonaire marks a big occasion indeed.

-Empire Cinema opened in 2015 and is going strong.
+Empire Cinema opened in 2015.
 They show first run movies in an outdoor setting under the stars.
 They even occasionally release films that haven’t yet premiered in the US or Europe.

 This is the only movie theater you may ever go to where you actually have to pick up and put away your own (plastic) beach chair!
 Maybe that doesn’t sound too comfortable.
-But go there because it is.
-This place is breezy, refreshing and a great way to spend a quiet evening.
-Get there early to claim your spot of choice.
-If going on a night when you expect a crowd it can’t hurt to have chairs packed in your car and ready in case they’re needed.
+But go there because it doesn’t matter if the chair is plastic or that you have to stack it up after the film is over… This place is breezy, refreshing and a great way to spend a quiet evening.
+Get there early to claim your spot.
+If going on a night when you expect a crowd it can’t hurt to have chairs packed in your car and ready in case the theater runs out.
+If you get there early and think you are in the “front row” don’t be surprised if another front row creeps up in front of you.
+But if it does, just relax.
+Island time after all…

-In typical island style of combining the unexpected, skip the popcorn and have your movie with some authentic Thai food.
+In typical island style of combining things that normally wouldn’t be associated with one another, skip the popcorn and have your movie with some authentic Thai food.
 Call in advance +599 7771122 to reserve your Thai meal.
 Dine in prior to or during the film.
 When dining in you’ll pick up not only your own plastic chair but your dining table as well.
 (If you don’t order in advance you’ll be eating popcorn and hot dogs like we usually do- so definitely make that phone call!)
 Here’s what’s on the menu:

 Menu Odd Days: